13pixlar/sticky-list/README.md

 <h3>Frequently Asked Questions</h3>

+<h5>The plugin is activated but doesnt seem to work</h5>

+Sometimes after an upgrade Gravity Forms will fail to reactivate add-ons properly.
+Just deactivate and activate Sticky List manually from the plugins page in the WordPress admin.

 <h5>The list is empty, why?</h5>

 You need to check "Show in list" on the fields that you would like to appear in the list.
 This is done in the form editor when edtiting a field.